minaohh/caramelo-properties-8fb73/content/pages/pricing.md

           *   **B2 Townhouse Calendar**:
           [bit.ly/Caramelo_B2cal](bit.ly/Caramelo_B2cal)
-      - title: How many people can you accommodate?
+      - title: What are the COVID-19 Travel Protocols in Cagayan de Oro City?
         content: >
           The capacity varies from property to property.
 Check the details of each property for more information.